7 Best Homeowners Insurance Companies in Ohio of 2025

 Two add-ons stand out if you want your home to be covered while away or while it is being rented out.

-- Renters Coverage.
-Coverage of home if it’s rented out for more than 30 nights.
+- Renters Coverage: Coverage of home if rented out for more than 30 nights.

-- Vacancy Coverage.
-Coverage for theft or vandalism if a home is left vacant for more than 30 days.
+- Vacancy Coverage: For theft or vandalism if a home is vacant for over 30 days.

 Travelers: Best Homeowners Insurance for Personal Property Replacement Coverage